silanglois/Process-SFG-data/README.md

 > Multiple files can be cleaned at once (by selecting multiple rows).
 However, they will all have the same parameters; for different cleaning paratemers you will have to iterate the cleaning steps for each group of files.

 > [!NOTE]
-> The peaks are removed before any processing steps (averaging, normalizing, etc...) as this is when they are the sharpest and therefore the easiest to remove automatically.
+> The peaks are removed before any processing steps (averaging, normalizing, etc...) as this is when they are the sharpest and therefore the easiest to remove algorithmically.

 > [!IMPORTANT]
 > If you have already matched files together (see [Match files](#2---match-files)), press "Apply changes" once you are done with setting the cleaning parameters for your files.